Prompt Engineering Services | LLM Systems

 Frequently asked questions

-Prompt engineering is the practice of designing, structuring, and optimising the instructions given to large language models to produce reliable, accurate, and appropriately formatted outputs.
+Prompt engineering is the practice of designing, structuring, and optimizing the instructions given to large language models to produce reliable, accurate, and appropriately formatted outputs.
 In production, it matters because: (1) LLMs are sensitive to phrasing, small changes in how you ask a question significantly change what the model returns.
 (2) Without structured prompts, edge cases produce unpredictable outputs that fail users and create support load.
 (3) Unstructured prompts make it impossible to measure performance, you can't tell whether the model is improving or degrading.
-(4) Security, poorly designed prompts are vulnerable to prompt injection attacks that manipulate the model's behaviour.
+(4) Security, poorly designed prompts are vulnerable to prompt injection attacks that manipulate the model's behavior.
 Professional prompt engineering treats prompts as code: structured, versioned, tested against an evaluation set, and deployed with monitoring.

-A system prompt is the persistent instruction set that defines the model's role, behaviour constraints, output format requirements, and domain context, it's set by the application, not the user.
+A system prompt is the persistent instruction set that defines the model's role, behavior constraints, output format requirements, and domain context, it's set by the application, not the user.
 A user prompt is the message the user sends in a conversation.
 Good system prompt design defines: what the model is (role), what it must always do (hard constraints), what it must never do (guardrails), how it should format its responses (structure), and what context it can reference (grounding data).
 Well-designed system prompts are the foundation of a reliable AI product.
 Poorly designed system prompts produce inconsistent outputs that depend more on how the user phrases their request than on the model's actual knowledge.

 An evaluation framework is a set of test cases, metrics, and measurement processes that tell you whether your prompts are producing the right outputs across the real distribution of user inputs, not just the examples that look good in demos.
 Without an evaluation framework, you're making prompt changes blind.
 You don't know if a change improved things or made something else worse.
 An evaluation framework defines: the test cases (a sample of real or realistic user inputs), the metrics (accuracy, format compliance, refusal rate, latency, cost per call), the passing threshold for each metric, and the process for running evaluation before any prompt change goes to production.
 We build evaluation frameworks as part of every prompt engineering engagement because they're the only way to know if the work is actually producing a reliable system.

-A focused prompt engineering engagement, one use case, one model, system prompt design, few-shot library, and evaluation framework, typically runs $8,000--$20,000.
-Full prompt systems covering multiple AI features, multi-model evaluation, RAG integration, and ongoing prompt optimisation run higher.
+A focused prompt engineering engagement, one use case, one model, system prompt design, few-shot library, and evaluation framework, typically runs $8,000-$20,000.
+Full prompt systems covering multiple AI features, multi-model evaluation, RAG integration, and ongoing prompt optimization run higher.
 Prompt engineering is often scoped as part of a broader AI product development engagement rather than standalone, in which case it's included in the project cost.
 We scope every project before pricing it.

 Yes.
 We sign mutual NDAs before any detailed scoping conversation.
 Prompt systems and system prompts are proprietary intellectual property, and we treat them as such.
 You own everything we build: the system prompts, the few-shot libraries, the evaluation test sets, and all documentation.
 Nothing is reused for other clients.